FAQs

 Troubleshooting and Common Issues

-First, check the battery.
-Replace it if necessary.
-Make sure the hearing aid is turned on and that there is no blockage in the microphone or receiver.
-If it still doesn’t work, schedule an appointment with your hearing care professional to check for any technical issues.
+If your hearing aids not working, start by checking the battery and replacing it if needed.
+Ensure the device is turned on and that there are no blockages in the microphone or receiver.
+If the issue persists, schedule an appointment with your hearing care professional to address any technical problems.

 Feedback often occurs when the hearing aid is not properly positioned in your ear or if there is earwax buildup.
 Try adjusting the hearing aid in your ear or cleaning it.
 If the problem persists, it could be due to a poor fit or malfunctioning components, and you should consult an audiologist.

-This could be caused by a dirty or clogged microphone, receiver, or tubing.
-Clean your hearing aid thoroughly, paying attention to the sound outlets.
-If the issue continues, check the battery and replace it if needed.
-If the sound remains muffled, visit your hearing care professional for further inspection.
+Muffled sound or distorted sound in a hearing aid may be due to a dirty or clogged microphone, receiver, or tubing.
+Clean your hearing aid thoroughly, especially the sound outlets.
+If the issue persists, check and replace the battery.
+For ongoing problems, consult your hearing care professional for further inspection.

-Check the battery to make sure it’s not low, as this can affect performance.
+If hearing aid has low volume Check the battery to make sure it’s not low, as this can affect performance.
 If the battery is fine, the microphone or receiver could be obstructed by earwax or dirt.
 Clean your hearing aid thoroughly.
 If the volume problem persists, contact your audiologist for a professional adjustment.
+Know More

 If your hearing aid keeps falling out, check the fit and try a different size ear tip.
 Ensure your ear canal is clear of wax.
 If the issue continues, ask your audiologist for a custom fitting.